Heavybullets8/heavy_script/README.md

 ### General
 > These options can be used in conjunction with the update options above

-> Alternatively, use these options individually or combined with other commands
+> Alternatively, use these options individually or combined with other arguments

 | Flag          | Example | Parameter | Description                                                                       |
 |---------------|---------|-----------|-----------------------------------------------------------------------------------|